 I asked him if there was anything that he wanted to share with people who watch his video, and he used the time to share his aspirations.
 As he spoke, I was reminded that we were all children once, with grand dreams and delightful optimism.

 Every morning, I come in to work and greet the queue of people waiting for their turn to clean themselves.
 Most of them have been waiting in line since about 07h00 for the gates to open.
-We used to offer showers, and now we do bucket washes, in line with the Cape Town water restrictions.
+With the Cape Town water restrictions, our showers, are now bucket washes, and this has been adopted gamely by the people using our services.

-It reminds me to be grateful for the things we often take for granted (because we do all have to be reminded sometimes).
+It reminds me to be grateful for the things we often take for granted.

-The people in line have become used to me, and are much happier to chat with me a bit, because they have seen me regularly and so I’ve begun chatting with them.
+The people in line have become used to me, and are much happier to chat with me a bit, because they have seen me regularly and so I’ve begun engaging more with them.
 My purpose (and I explain this to them whenever I ask permission to film them for YouTube) is to help you to understand a little more about the people who live on the street.
-To help you realise that, apart from circumstance, there are so many similarities in our dreams, desires, and so on.
+To help you realise that, apart from circumstance, there are so many similarities in our dreams, desires and even our circumstances in some instances.

-If you have any honest (but respectful) questions that you’d like me to ask, comment below.
+If you have any honest (respectful) questions that you’d like me to ask, comment below.

 Pati is one of the clients of The Carpenter’s Shop who I met through our Feed5000 Campaign.